Duhok SC

-Duhok Sports Club (Yana Dihok ya Werzişî, نادي دهوك الرياضي) is an Iraqi professional sports club, based in Duhok, Kurdistan Region, Iraq.
-Founded in 1970, the club competes in the Iraq Stars League.
-Duhok SC's biggest rivals are also their neighbours Zakho, producing passionate and fierce matches every season, with whom they contest the "Badinan Derby".

-Duhok has won the Iraq Stars League once and the Iraq FA Cup once.
-Duhok became the first Iraqi club to both participate in and win the AGCFF Gulf Club Champions League, having been crowned champions in the 2024–25 season.
+Duhok Sports Club (Yana Dihok ya Werzişî, نادي دهوك الرياضي) is an Iraqi professional sports club based in Duhok, Kurdistan Region.
+Founded in 1970, its football section competes in the Iraq Stars League.
+Duhok has won the Iraq Stars League and the Iraq FA Cup once each.
+Duhok became the first Iraqi club to participate in and win the GFF Gulf Club Champions League, having been crowned champions in the 2024–25 season.

 Club history

 Duhok SC was founded by the youth of Duhok city when three teams joined together to establish the club on 14 December 1970.

-Duhok Football Club began its football journey in rural league competitions until the 1974–75 season, when the club decided to suspend its activities to support the post-nationalistic struggle to defend the rights of the Kurdish people in Iraq.
+Duhok began its football journey in rural league competitions until the 1974–75 season, when the club decided to suspend its activities to support the post-nationalistic struggle to defend the rights of the Kurdish people in Iraq.
 In 1976, Duhok Football Team participated in the Iraqi Third Division, and by 1978, the team had moved up to the Iraqi Second Division.
 During the 1990–91 season, the team did not participate in the league due to a major uprising.
 The club resumed participation in the 1992–93 season in the Iraqi Fourth Division, earning promotion to the Third Division a year later.
 In the 1993–94 season, Duhok SC played in the Third Division and was once again promoted, this time to the Second Division.

 During the 1980s, Duhok SC had several talented players, one of the most notable being Wahid Kovli.
 Around 1985, he emerged as a key striker for the team, known for his goal-scoring abilities and impact on the squad’s performance.
 His skills made him a feared forward in the league and a crucial player for Duhok SC.

 The 1994–95 season was a defining moment for Duhok SC, as they claimed the Second Division title and secured a spot in the Iraqi First Division for the 1995–96 season.
 Duhok SC remained in the First Division throughout the 1996–97 season.
 In the 1997–98 season, Duhok SC secured promotion to the Iraqi Premier League by winning the First Division.
 Since then, the club spent many years in mid-table, occasionally challenging the top Iraqi teams.
 However, everything changed after the 2003 invasion of Iraq, which brought new opportunities and freedom for Kurdish sports teams and athletes, allowing them to excel in both national and international competitions.

-Duhok SC finally realized its full potential during the 2009–10 season when they won their first-ever Iraqi Premier League championship, defeating Talaba SC 1–0 to claim the title.
+During the 2009–10 season when they won their first-ever Iraqi Premier League championship, defeating Talaba SC 1–0 to claim the title.
 In the 2011–12 season, Duhok SC finished as runners-up, qualifying for the AFC Cup for the second time in its history.
-The last time Duhok SC played in the AFC Cup was in the 2010–11 season, where they reached the quarter-finals.
+The first time Duhok SC played in the AFC Cup was in the 2010–11 season, where they reached the quarter-finals.